mikemayer67/TheGame/privacy.md

 ## What Information is Collected/Stored by *TheGame* ?

 In order to active the game to play with others, the user must create a connection account.
-There are two options provided: userid/password or Facebook login.
+There are three options provided:
-The selected option plays a factor in what information is collected.
+- Facebook login
+- Email address
+- Anonymous

 The user may opt to receive push notifications when other players have lost or quit the game.
 In this case, a device location ID will be collected.